Admission to a psychiatric hospital

 If you are suffering from a mental disorder, you may go into a psychiatric hospital or unit voluntarily, or you may be committed as an involuntary patient.
 The vast majority of admissions are voluntary – this means that you freely agree to go for treatment.
-Voluntary psychiatric patients are not completely free to leave psychiatric care and may be detained for a period and may then be involuntarily detained.
 There are detailed rules about the detention of patients involuntarily.

 The rules about admission to psychiatric hospitals or units are set out in the Mental Health Act 2001.
 These rules apply in the same way to public and private psychiatric facilities.
 The Act requires that psychiatric hospitals and units be registered as approved psychiatric centres.

-Under the Mental Health Act 2001, when people are admitted or are receiving treatment in approved centres (that is, psychiatric hospitals or inpatient services), their best interests should be considered before any decision about their care and treatment is made.
-They should be included in discussions with their care team about where their best interests lie to help them with their recovery.
-Patients have the right to be treated with dignity and respect and the right to be listened to by all those working on their care team.
-They are entitled to take part in decisions that affect their health and their care team should consider their views carefully.
-They have the right to be fully informed about their legal rights, their admission and treatment.
+Under the Mental Health Act 2001, if you are admitted to or are receiving treatment in approved centres (that is, psychiatric hospitals or inpatient services), your best interests should be considered before any decision about your care and treatment is made.
+You should be included in discussions with your care team about where your best interests lie to help you with your recovery.
+You have the right to be treated with dignity and respect and the right to be listened to by all those working on your care team.
+You are entitled to take part in decisions that affect your health and your care team should consider your views carefully.
+You have the right to be fully informed about your legal rights, your admission and treatment.

 You can read more in this guide to the Mental

 Health Act 2001 that explains your rights under mental health

 Voluntary admission to a psychiatric hospital or unit occurs in much the same way as admission to a general hospital.
 Referral may be made by your GP or consultant.
 Unlike patients in general hospitals, you are not always completely free to leave psychiatric care when you wish.